imperialcybersoc/cs102-timing_attacks/README.md

   - interactive: let them run free and see what they can come up with (25 min: 85)
   - let then let them present some of their solutions, idk how long this will take, maybe let ppl leave at this point?
 (15min: 100)
 - Then can wrap up and see if anyone has any questions

-> TODO: Design the running of the workshop itself
-> TODO: Write the slides that you'll be using
-> TODO: Then write the code that you'll need